helidon-io/helidon/examples/microprofile/graphql/README.md

 ## Incorporating the GraphiQL UI

 The [GraphiQL UI](https://github.com/graphql/graphiql), which provides a UI to execute GraphQL commands, is not included by default in Helidon's Microprofile GraphQL implementation.
-Uou can follow the guide below to incorporate the UID into this example:
+You can follow the guide below to incorporate the UI into this example:

 1. Copy the contents in the sample index.html file from [here](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md) into the file at `examples/microprofile/graphql/src/main/resources/web/index.html`